Skip to main content

 </Style>

-Use the following properties to specify how to display non-working time intervals within the timeline:
+Use the following properties to specify the display of non-working time intervals within the timeline:

 The image below illustrates task types.